Skip to main content

 July Session | Ivy Tech Bloomington Main Campus | $315

-Youth Programs - Spring
+Youth Programs - Fall

 • The Ivy Tech Center for Lifelong Learning is proud to partner with Constellation Stage & Screen, who offer an exciting lineup of film, theater, and musical theater programs for Grades K-12!
 Littles, kids, and teens will work with professional instructors to explore their creative talents in a range of classes and camps hosted throughout the year.